-The standard front machine tires are solid.
+The standard front machine tires are semi-pneumatic on low dump model machines and are solid on multi-level dump model machines.
 The standard rear machine tire is pneumatic.

 Check the tire pressure after every 100 hours of operation.
-The proper tire air pressure is $80 \pm 5$ psi (550 $\pm$ 35 kPa).
-When the machine is equipped with a scrub attachment, the proper air pressure is $70 \pm 5$ psi (480 $\pm$ 35 kPa).
+The proper tire air pressure is 80 ± 5 psi (550 \pm 35 kPa).
+When the machine is equipped with a scrub attachment, the proper air pressure is 70 \pm 5 psi (480 \pm 35 kPa).